nickdnickd/covid19_ultrasound/pocovidnet/README.md

 ### Cross validation splitting
-The next step is to perform the datat split.
+The next step is to perform the data split.
 You can use the script `cross_val_splitter.py` to perform a 5-fold cross validation (it will use the data from `data/image_dataset` by default):

 From the directory of this README, execute: